 It looks like an incense cedar, but is closely related to the Coast Redwood.
 This is the largest tree and actually the largest living organism in the world; at higher altitudes massive trunks can reach a diameter of 30’.
 It is native to the western slopes of the Sierra Nevada.

-This native of Chile has narrow 1–2" long light to medium green leaves that are held perpendicular to the twigs.
-Its beautiful weeping form is similar to the Weeping Willow (Salix babylonica).
+This native of Chile has narrow 1–2” long light to medium green leaves.
+Its beautiful weeping form makes the Mayten a good smaller substitute for the Weeping Willow (Salix babylonica).
 Water deeply to reduce the likelihood of surface roots.
-This species is a poor performer in this area.

 The leaves are large, bold, and heart-shaped.
 In late spring, large clusters of trumpet-shaped flowers appear.
 The flowers, white with yellow markings and lavender spots, are followed by long, bean-shaped seed capsules that stay on the tree for a long time.